Ellopunk/Cloud_Practitioner/README.md

 # Cloud_Practitioner
 Info for the Linux Academy AWS Cloud Practitioner Study group!
+Looking to watch our stream? http://studycorner.live

 ## About The Study Group